Pylinac provides TG-142 quality assurance (QA) tools to Python programmers in the field of therapy and diagnostic medical physics.

-Pylinac contains high-level modules for automatically analyzing images and data generated by linear accelerators.
-Most scripts can be utilized with <10 lines of code.
-The built in GUI is also straight-forward although programming experience may help identify errors.
+Pylinac contains high-level modules for automatically analyzing images and data generated by linear accelerators, CT simulators, and other radiation oncology equipment.
+Most scripts can be utilized with less than 10 lines of code.

-The library also contains lower-level hackable modules & tools for creating your own radiation therapy algorithms.
+The library also contains lower-level modules & tools for creating your own image analysis algorithms.

 The major features of the entire package include:

-- Image loading from ZIP archives or URLs
+Image loading from file, ZIP archives, or URLs

 To get started, install the package, run the demos, view the API docs, and learn the module design, visit the Full Documentation on Read The Docs.

 Below are the high-level tools currently available:

 - TG-51 & TRS-398 Absolute Dose Calibration -

 Input the raw data and pylinac can calculate either individual values (kQ, PDDx, Pion, etc) or use the provided classes to input all measurement data and have it calculate all factors and dose values automatically.